practicaldsc/fa24/next.md

 The course will have **in-person, on-paper midterm and final exams that involve a mix of multiple choice, short answer, fill in the blank code, math, and English problems** (for context, see the Fall 2024 Midterm Exam and solutions [**here**](https://study.practicaldsc.org/fa24-midterm)).

+The exams are scheduled for the following times:
+- Midterm Exam: Tuesday, February 25th, 7-9PM (**tentative and subject to change**)
+- Final Exam: Monday, April 28th, 10:30AM-12:30PM

 Other materials from the Fall 2024 offering can be found linked from the [**course homepage**](../).

 ---